Is 400 Mbps Good For Gaming?

 Conclusion

-Whether you are using a wired connection or a wireless connection, a download speed of 400 Mbps is more than fast enough for gaming on a PC or console.
+So, is 400 Mbps good for gaming?
+If you’re using a wired or wireless connection, a download speed of 400 Mbps is more than fast enough for gaming on a PC or console.

-However, always keep in mind that download speed is not the only consideration.
-Upload speed is equally important, as is latency, ping, and packet loss.
+Always keep in mind that download speed is not the only consideration.
+Upload speed is equally important, as are latency, ping, and packet loss.

 Various types of internet service can also provide better or worse connections depending on the service provider.

-Never be afraid to shop around for the best internet connection, especially if you plan on streaming your gameplay or if there will be multiple gamers in the same house playing on their devices at the same time.
+Take the time to shop around for the best internet connection.
+Especially, if you plan on streaming your gameplay or if there will be multiple gamers in the same house playing on their devices at the same time.